DoDAO-io/dodao-defi-course/generated/questions/introduction_to_defi.md

 - [ ]  1000
 - [ ]  110
 - [ ]  10,000
-- [x]  13
+- [x]  15

 Hint: NoHint

-Explanation: Ethereum can currently process 13 transactions per second.
+Explanation: Ethereum can currently process 15 transactions per second.
 This number is bound to increase in future with advancements in the technology.

 Sub Topics: uses-of-decentralised-finance

 ---

-##### As Decentralised finance is a new technology it is quite uncertain.
+##### Which of the following applications are used for lending and borrowing in DeFi?

+- [ ]  Uniswap
-- [x]  true
+- [x]  Aave
-- [ ]  false
+- [ ]  Kraken
+- [x]  Compoud

 Hint: NoHint

-Explanation: DeFi is a net technology thus its future is not much certain.
-Moreover currently it is difficult to understand and use as well.
+Explanation: Aave and compound are the platforms which are used for lending and borrowing in DeFi.

 Sub Topics: uses-of-decentralised-finance

 ---

-##### What are the problems regarding the scalability of DeFi?
+##### What are the problems regarding the scalability of DeFi currently in Ethereum?

 - [x]  Transactions take a long time to execute.
 - [ ]  Lack of trust towards DeFi.